andresangelini/andresangelini.github.io/_posts/2018-11-16-Error-handling-in-Sass.md

 }
 ```

-We will use a `list` for the `<gradient>` check because it cleaner and easier to understand than queuing a bunch of booleans.
+We will use a `list` for the `<gradient>` check because it is cleaner and easier to understand than queuing a bunch of booleans.

 ```scss
 @function is-gradient($value) {